mfreidel/B3-PSUtils/README.md

 ## Where's the Rust?
 This is currently just a wrapper for b3sum.exe, which the user must compile before using this module.
-However, a goal of this project is to have the Rust code incorporated into the project eventually.
+However, a goal of this project is to have the Rust code incorporated and released with the module eventually.

 ## Installing
-It is important to note that this module does not include any software (either in source or binary form) from BLAKE3 or b3sum yet.
-Using this module requires that you download and compile b3sum yourself on Windows (Linux PowerShell is not yet supported).
+It is important to note that using this module requires that you download and compile b3sum yourself on Windows.
+Linux PowerShell is not yet supported.

 ### Step 1: Install Rust/Cargo